How to use People Matter survey data

 Where can I access my People Matter results?

-From 2016, school level reports are available for those schools that receive more than 10 responses to the survey.
-People matter results can be sourced from your Directors, Public Schools and the Department’s Business Intelligence system, SCOUT.
+School-level reports are available for those schools that receive more than 10 responses to the survey.
+People matter results can be sourced from your Directors, Public Schools and the department’s Business Intelligence system, Scout.